April 9, 2026 (1mo ago) — last updated May 17, 2026 (13d ago)

 Signs as trail markers

 Some people treat signs like isolated fortune cookies.
-I think they work better as trail markers.
-They do not replace the path.
+They work better as trail markers.
+They don’t replace the path.
 They help you notice where you are on it.

-That is why I appreciate Dan Millman’s The Life You Were Born to Live.
-His system gives people a structured way to understand recurring life lessons, natural strengths, and developmental themes through their birth date.
-Instead of asking every random event to carry the whole message, you begin to see signs in relation to a deeper life pattern.
-The Life Purpose App draws from that same framework.
+That is why Dan Millman’s The Life You Were Born to Live offers a structured way to understand recurring lessons, natural strengths, and developmental themes through your birth date.
+Using that framework, you begin to see signs in relation to a deeper life pattern rather than asking every random event to carry the whole message.
+The Life Purpose App draws from the same framework.3

 Why cycles matter